Privacy summary

 What stays on your device

-The original file or text never leaves the browser.
+The original file never leaves the browser.
 SHA-256 hashing is performed locally using the Web Crypto API.
 Metadata extraction (EXIF, C2PA) also happens entirely client-side.
 The PDF certificate is generated in the browser.

 What is transmitted